CodeVA-Curriculum/rath-python/src/routes/modules/module-0.md

 * **Ubiquity:** Python has been around long enough that it has built up a large community of users, resources, and platforms.
 If you want to learn more about coding, you won't have any trouble finding more Python projects to work on
 * **Flexibility:** There are dozens of tools out there for writing code using Python, from web-based editors to fully offline development environments.
 No matter who you are and what resources you have access to, there's a good chance you can write and test Python on your computer

-Because this is an introductory course, our interactive narratives will have sort of a "retro" vibe; reader will interact with a program called a **console** (also known as a "terminal" or "command prompt") to read the story and make choices.
-You can play an interactive narrative made with Python below, if you'd like; just click the green **Play** button in the bottom right-hand corner of the black **console** area.
+Because this is an introductory course, our interactive narratives will have sort of a "retro" vibe; readers will interact with a program called a **console** (also known as a "terminal" or "command prompt") to read the story and make choices.
+You can play an interactive narrative made with Python below if you'd like; just click the green **Play** button in the bottom right-hand corner of the black **console** area.

 <iframe frameborder="0" width="100%" height="500px" src="https://repl.it/@JonStapleton1/zork-py?embed=true&outputonly=1"></iframe>